MURIITHIABEL/interview/README.md

 the frontend runs at http://localhost:3000/

 ## EMAILJS SERVICE
-email js service is used to send the email
+email js service is used to send the email. emailjs service id is required to send email works well